top of page

 In this system, opting out of goals can feel like opting out of life.

-Before I go any further, let’s be clear, I’m not knocking goals per-se.
-Goals on their own aren’t the issue, it’s our relationship with them that can pull us out of shape.
+Before I go any further, let’s be clear: I’m not knocking goals per se.
+Goals aren’t the issue; it’s our relationship with them that can pull us out of shape.

-If we’re caught up in the pursuit of goals to the point where this over-rides everything else then we may start to see things like:
+If we’re caught up in the pursuit of goals to the point where this overrides everything else, we may start to see things like:

 • Organisations prioritising outcomes over people